webgptorg/promptbook/samples/templates/50-nesting.report.md

 | Sentence        | ░░░███░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░ |
 | Make a document | ░░░░░░██████████████████████████████ |

-_Note: Each █ represents 0.216 seconds, full timeline is 7.78 seconds_
+_Note: Each █ represents 0.216 seconds, width of timeline is 7.78 seconds = 36 squares_

 ## 💸 Cost chart